cyberyoung/awesome-stars/README.md

 ## C++

+* [phxsql](https://github.com/tencent-wechat/phxsql) - A high availability MySQL cluster that guarantees data consistency between a master and slaves.
 * [v8](https://github.com/v8/v8) - The official mirror of the V8 git repository
 * [xoc](https://github.com/stevenknown/xoc) - XOC is a compiler infrastructure that provides multi-level operations, flexibility, and the capability of representing almost all popular languages.
 There are two level IR representations used throughout all phases of the compilation.
 * [wangle](https://github.com/facebook/wangle) - Wangle is a framework providing a set of common client/server abstractions for building services in a consistent, modular, and composable way.